-- 1. Pull the fire alarm and leave the building.
+1. Pull the fire alarm and leave the building.
 Alert others to the nature and location of emergency on your way out.
-Remain calm and do not panic, proceed calmly to the exterior, and never push others.
-If the exit is blocked or crowded, use a secondary exit. - 2.
-If time permits, shut down any hazardous equipment or processes. - 3.
-Evacuate the building using stairs and closest exit.
-Do not use the elevator during fires. - 4.
-If you observe staff or students not taking an alarm seriously, please encourage them to do so.
-It may save their lives and will reduce the risks to responding emergency personnel. - 5.
-From a safe location and distance, dial 9-1-1 and call Campus Police at (678) 407-5333 with information about the emergency and its location. - 6.
-Once evacuated, move away from the building upwind a minimum of 100 yards (or to your designated upwind meeting location if applicable) unless otherwise instructed by emergency personnel.
-Ensure you are accounted for by your Supervisor, Resident Assistant, Resident Director, or Housing Staff, or Faculty.
+Remain calm and do not panic, proceed calmly to the exterior and never push others.
+If the exit is blocked or crowded, use a secondary exit.

+2. If time permits, shut down any hazardous equipment or processes.

+3. Evacuate the building using stairs and closest exit.
+Do not use the elevator during fires.

+4. If you observe staff or students not taking

+an alarm seriously, please encourage them to do so.
+It may save their lives and will reduce the risks to responding emergency personnel.

+5. From a safe location and distance, dial 911 and call GGC's Campus Police at (678)407-5333 with information about the emergency and its location.

+6.Once evacuated, move away from the building upwind a minimum of 100 yards (or to your designated upwind meeting location if applicable) unless otherwise instructed by emergency personnel.
+Ensure you are accounted for by your supervisor, resident assistant, resident director, housing staff or faculty.
 Follow directions of fire and police.
-If you are aware of an individual unable to self-evacuate or in need of medical care, immediately call 9-1-1 and tell the dispatcher the exact location of the
+If you are aware of an individual unable to self-evacuate or in need of medical care, immediately call 911 and tell the dispatcher the exact location of the person(s).

-- person(s).
 Advise responding emergency personnel if anyone requires medical treatment.
-Expanded evacuation may be required depending on the hazards present. - 7.
-The individual who pulled the alarm and persons with information regarding stranded occupants or emergency details must notify responding emergency personnel. - 8.
-Do not reenter the building until authorized by emergency personnel.
+Expanded evacuation may be required depending on the hazards present.

+7. The individual who pulled the alarm and persons with information regarding stranded occupants or emergency details must notify responding emergency personnel.

+8. Do not reenter the building until authorized by emergency personnel.